seagle0128/doom-modeline/README.md

 (setq doom-modeline-hud nil)

 ;; The limit of the window width.
-;; If `window-width' is smaller than the limit, some information won't be displayed.
+;; If `window-width' is smaller than the limit, some information won't be ;; displayed.
+It can be an integer or a float number. `nil' means no limit."
-(setq doom-modeline-window-width-limit fill-column)
+(setq doom-modeline-window-width-limit 0.25)

 ;; How to detect the project root.
 ;; nil means to use `default-directory'.